KimKaiv/starter-hugo-research-group/content/home/agora.md

 <center>

 ![](June2018.gif)
 <span style="font-size:17px">Figure: The evolution of prices in a joint-outcome market for UK monthly temperature and rainfall for June 2018.
 The participants were 24 teams from British universities.
+Winton Group sponsored the real-money incentive pot (£55,000).
 The black dots show the values of temperature and rainfall for previous Junes and the blue cross shows the actual value for June 2018.</span>

 </center>